JuliaLang/julia/doc/stdlib/base.rst

 .. function:: produce(value)

    Send the given value to the last ``consume`` call, switching to the consumer task.

-.. function:: make_scheduled(task)

-   Register a task with the main event loop, so it will automatically run when possible.

 .. function:: yield()